For the complete documentation index, see llms.txt.

 Why It Matters in Diplomacy and Politics

 Understanding this effect is crucial for diplomats and political scientists as it shapes decision-making in negotiations, policy discussions, and international forums.
 Group conformity can lead to consensus but might also suppress dissenting but valuable perspectives, impacting the quality of decisions.
-Recognizing when conformity is at play helps leaders encourage diverse viewpoints and avoid groupthink.
+Recognizing when conformity is at play helps leaders encourage diverse viewpoints and avoid Groupthink.

 Asch Conformity Effect vs Groupthink